Download

 But many wonder: “What is a good AMC score?”

-The answer depends on your goals: qualifying for the AIME, earning Honor Roll, boosting college applications, or simply improving from last year.
+The answer depends on your goals: qualifying for the AIME, earning Honor Roll, boosting college applications, or improving from last year.

 Whether it’s the AMC 8, 10, or 12, a good score helps you grow and reach the next step in your math journey.